 Bartholomew died a martyr after being beaten, crucified, and beheaded.
-Before his unfortunate death, he was a diligent researcher of the scriptures.
+Before his unfortunate death, he was a diligent researcher of the Scriptures.
 His occupation is unknown, but he might have been a fisher since he was with Andrew, James, and John when Jesus appeared to them after his resurrection.

 Phillip from Bethesda, the first disciple to receive the call from Jesus, was a great evangelist of the gospel.
 We see this in his forwardness to talk about Jesus to Nathaniel.
-As a symbol of respect to Jesus, he requested that his body be wrapped in papyrus instead of linen.
+As a symbol of respect for Jesus, he requested that his body be wrapped in papyrus instead of linen.

 Like most of the fold, we believe Phillip to be a fisher.
-Scholars also say about Phillip that he was a man with a warm heart and a pessimistic personality.
+Scholars also say Phillip that he was a man with a warm heart and a pessimistic personality.
 His death was by hanging.

 Thomas is one who lived in Galilee.
 Another name they called him was Didymus.
-He was first mentioned in scriptures for his doubting when he was told about Jesus, hence the name “doubting Thomas”.
+He was first mentioned in the Scriptures for his doubting when he was told about Jesus, hence the name “doubting Thomas”.
 A diligent study of the gospel shows that although he could be a pessimist, he was devoted to the gospel and full of faith.

 There was no mention of the job description of Jude.

-Simon the zealot was a disciple of Jesus who originated in Canaan.
+Simon the Zealot was a disciple of Jesus who originated in Canaan.
 The only information available about Simon is that he was a zealot.
 Zealots were a Jewish fanatic sect who had little belief in the struggles and suffering accompanied by the Christian faith.

 With Simon’s background, we could say that his job description was politically inclined.
 He died a martyr.

 Matthew, also known as Levi as a son to Alpheus, was a controversial disciple of Jesus.
 His means of earning made him one of the controversial disciples of Jesus.
-Matthew, who lived in Capernaum died in Ethiopia in the hands of King Hyrcanus by a spear.
+Matthew, who lived in Capernaum died in Ethiopia at the hands of King Hyrcanus by a spear.